A Stochastic Partially Reversible Investment Problem on a Finite Time-Horizon: Free-Boundary Analysis: The Zero-Sum Optimal Stopping Game

 with boundary conditions

 and such that

-\end{theorem} \begin{proof} We aim to apply local time-space formula by \cite{Peskir}, Theorem $3.1$.
+\end{theorem} \begin{proof} We aim at applying local time-space formula by \cite{Peskir}, Theorem $3.1$.
 In order to do so we will verify that $v$ fulfils suitable sufficient conditions.
 That is, for $\eta>0$ arbitrary but fixed

 Conditions \eqref{lts01} and \eqref{lts02} follow from \eqref{freeb-pr} and the smooth-fit property (cf.\ Proposition \ref{propsmoothfit}).

 To verify \eqref{lts03} we need a bit more work.
 There exists $\delta_\eta:=\delta(\eta)>0$ such that $\hat{y}_+(t)>\delta_\eta$ for all $t\in[0,T-\eta]$, by $3.$ of Proposition \ref{freeboundaries} and Theorem \ref{cont-bdry}.
 Also, there exist: $L_\eta:=L(\delta_\eta)>0$ such that $\big|v_y(t,y)\big|\le L_\eta$ for all $y\in[\hat{y}_+(t)-\delta_\eta,\hat{y}_+(t)+\delta_\eta]$, $t\in[0,T-\eta]$ by \eqref{lts02} and $R_\eta:=R(\delta_\eta)>0$ such that $R_c(y)\le R_\eta$ on $y\ge\hat{y}_+(T - \eta)-\delta_\eta$.
 From these bounds, $2.$ of Proposition \ref{primeproprietav}, and the first equation in \eqref{freeb-pr} we find